bbordere/ft_transcendence/README.md

 ## Overview

-This project is a single page application fullstack where you can play classical pong game with other players using a match-making system, chat with them, move up the rankings and check your view your statistics.
+This project is a single page application fullstack where you can play classical pong game with other players using a match-making system, chat with them, move up the rankings and check your statistics.
 You can add friends and challenge them in 2 game modes.
 This project uses ``NestJs`` for the backend, ``VueJs`` for the frontend and ``PostgreSQL`` for the database.
 It runs on 3 docker containers managed with docker compose.

 ## Installation